Yoga Foundations for Healthcare Professionals

 Meet Your Instructors

-Laura Schmalzl, PhD, ttRYT, is an Associate Professor at Southern California University of Health Sciences (SCU).
-Laura teaches neuroscience and research methods, and is the program director of SCU yoga certificate programs.
+Laura Schmalzl, PhD, ttRYT, is the Program Director for Yoga Foundations for Healthcare Professionals.
+She is an Associate Professor at (SCU) teaching neuroscience and research methods.
 She is also Co-Editor In Chief of the International Journal of Yoga Therapy (IJYT).

 Eligibility Criteria for Participants